sergey-shandar/public/articles/content-dependent-hash-tree.md

 - `s0 = ['7051246', '1704', '73462']`,
 - `s1 = ['70512546', '1704', '7346']`,

-And the root of the tree:
+And the roots of the trees:

 - `s0 = ['7051246170473462']`
 - `s1 = ['7051254617047346']`